Sandra Bernhard: Public controversies

 In 1995, while serving as a guest panelist on the Comedy Central talk show Politically Incorrect, Bernhard became engaged in an argument with fellow panelist, conservative political commentator John Lofton.
-Bernhard then stood up and spat at Lofton and excaimed, "If I had you, you’d be an abortion."
+Bernhard then stood up and spat at Lofton and exclaimed, "If I had you, you’d be an abortion."

 In August 2006, Bernhard served as the spokesperson in a commercial for Make-up Art Cosmetics (MAC).
-In the commercial, promoting PlushGlass lipgloss, she referred to someone who might not approve of her outspokenness as a "little freaked out, intimidated, frightened, right-wing Republican thin-lipped bitch".
-MAC edited the line from the commercial to avoid unintentionally offending some of its customers.
+In the commercial, promoting PlushGlass lipgloss, she referred to someone who might not approve of her outspokenness as a "little freaked out, intimidated, frightened, right-wing Republican thin-lipped bitch."
+MAC edited the line from the commercial to avoid offending some of its customers.

 In September 2008, she warned vice-presidential candidate Sarah Palin that she would be gang-raped by her "big black brothers" if she visited Manhattan.
 Palin had a campaign stop planned in New York City at the time.

-In November 2020, during an interview with Mariah Carey, Naomi Campbell called out Bernhard for her comments about Carey and Black men in her 1998 comedy show I'm Still Here… Damn It!
+In November 2020, during an interview with Mariah Carey, Naomi Campbell called out Bernhard for her comments about Carey and Black men in her 1998 comedy show I'm Still Here...
+Damn It!
 In the show, Bernhard disparaged Carey's Black ancestry, saying "She's trying to backtrack on our asses by acting real nigger-ish there at the Royalton Hotel suite with Puff Daddy and all the greasy, chain-wearing Black men."

 Personal life

-Bernhard identifies as bisexual and is a strong supporter of LGBT rights.
-On July 4, 1998, she gave birth to a daughter, whom she raised with Sara Switzer, her partner of over 20 years.
+Bernhard identifies herself as bisexual and is a strong supporter of LGBTQ rights.
+On July 4, 1998, she gave birth to a daughter, Cicely, whom she raised with Sara Switzer, her partner of over 20 years.
+Bernhard was also in a relationship with Venezuelan actress Patricia Velasquez.